Principal bundles under reductive groups: Curves of genus 1

-\begin{lem} Let $X$ be a geometrically connected pro\'etale cover of a smooth projective curve of genus $1$ over $k$.
+\begin{lem} Let $X_0$ be a smooth geometrically connected projective curve over $k$ of genus $1$, and $X$ be a non-empty geometrically connected pro\'etale cover of $X_0$.
 Then non-split extensions of $\sO_X$ by $\sO_X$ exist, and any two of them are isomorphic as $\sO_X$\nd modules.
-If $\sE$ is such a non-split extension, then every symmetric power $S^r\sE$ of $\sE$ is indecomposable. \end{lem}
+If $\sE$ is such a non-split extension, then every symmetric power $S^r\sE$ of $\sE$ is indecomposable as an $\sO_X$\nd module. \end{lem}

 \begin{proof} The existence and uniqueness statements follow from Lemma~\ref{l:H1dim1}.